Rigidity of random stationary measures and applications to point processes: Introduction

 Stronger forms of rigidity have also emerged.
-For instance, for the $ \P_{GAF}$ model, \cite{GP17} showed that not-only the number of particles in $ B(0,1)$ can be determined, but also their first moment, or center of mass $ \sum_{x\in \P_{GAF}\cap B(0,1)}x$, corresponding to {\it $ 1$-rigidity}, and no further moment can be determined from the observation of $ \P_{GAF}\cap B(0,1)^{c}$.
+For instance, for the $ \P_{\textrm{GAF}}$ model, \cite{GP17} showed that not-only the number of particles in $ B(0,1)$ can be determined, but also the first moment, or center of mass $ \sum_{x\in \P_{\textrm{GAF}}\cap B(0,1)}x$, corresponding to {\it $ 1$-rigidity}, and that no further moment can be determined from the observation of $ \P_{\textrm{GAF}}\cap B(0,1)^{c}$.
 They proved similarly that for the Ginibre process no moment can be determined beyond order $ 0$.
-Another such result appears in \cite{DHLM} for Sine$ _{\beta }$ processes above order $ 0.$
+Another such result appears in \cite{DHLM} for Sine$ _{\beta }$ processes above order $ 0.$ \cite{GK21} generalise this concept to that of $ k$-rigidity, where the $ k$-th order moment is determined.

-Until now, both in the physics and mathematics litterature, the precise nature of the connection between rigidity and hyperuniformity is not precisely understood, see the discussions in \cite{GL17,Coste}.
-It seems in particular that rigidity is not understood in dimensions $d\geqslant 3$, with the exception of the work \cite{Cha17}, where he discusses at length this question and proves that the hierarchical Coulomb gas, a simplified version of the actual 3D Coulomb gas which is not formally stationary, is not number rigid. \cite{DereudreVasseur} conjecture that the number rigidity of a Riesz gas of index $ s$ occurs iff $ s\leqslant d-1$. \\
+Until now, both in the physics and mathematics litterature, the precise nature of the connection between rigidity and hyperuniformity is not precisely understood, see the discussions in \cite{GosLeb,Coste}.
+It seems in particular that rigidity is not understood in dimensions $d\geqslant 3$, \cite{Cha17} discusses at length this question and proves that the {\it hierarchical Coulomb gas}, a simplified version of the stationary 3D Coulomb gas which is not formally stationary, is not number rigid. \cite{DereudreVasseur} conjecture that the number rigidity of a Riesz gas of index $ s$ occurs if and only if $ s\leqslant d-1$. \\